lhr-solar/BPS/Docs/source/Software/Tasks.rst

     conditions can be found here(place link to fault conditions).

 Functionality:
-    1) All other tasks are not allowed to run unless they have are utilized sempahore.
-The other tasks will run (periodically according to the scheduler) until they post that semaphore and then they are prevented from running again.
+    1) All other tasks are prevented from running.
 This occurs internally through the RTOS.

     2) The contactor is turned off.